 - Dinosaur Train's Classic in the Jurassic Games arc is about three teams of reptiles, representing each period of the Mesozoic, competing in sporting events.
 There's a land race for theropods and turtles, a swimming race for crocodilians, an air race for pterosaurs, and staged wrestling matches between a carnivore and a herbivore.

 - Scooby-Doo's Laff-A-Lympics ran on this trope.
 Every competition was some strange game.

 - The Olympics in Futurama have tended to have some strange events, notably, the "limbo" races, in which the runners must limbo under the hurdles as they go along.
 The robot Olympics have a series of "bending" competitions featuring versions of existing Olympics sports altered to include, well, bending.

-- The world of My Little Pony: Friendship Is Magic has the Equestria Games, which were the cast was shown preparing for and which will probably be featured in season four.
+- The world of My Little Pony: Friendship is Magic has the Equestria Games, which were the cast was shown preparing for in season three and were featured in season four.
 It's been shown that cities vie for the honor of hosting them.

 - The modern Olympic Games had art competitions in its early days.
 The categories were architecture, literature, music, painting, and sculpture.
 Oh, and the artworks had to have to do with sports thematically.

 - Among the events that are really, seriously, no-kidding performed at the Olympics are: